Feleipe Franks Shreds Michigan as Florida Wins 2018 Peach Bowl

 The Florida Gators scored a convincing 41-15 victory Saturday over the Michigan Wolverines in the 2018 Peach Bowl as part of the New Year's Six at Mercedes-Benz Stadium in Atlanta.

 Florida (10-3) bounced back from a forgettable 2017 campaign to win at least nine games for the third time in the past four years.
-The triumph over Michigan moves the program's record to 3-1 over its past four bowl games and 8-3 over its last 11 postseason appearances.
+The triumph over Michigan moved the program's record to 3-1 over its past four bowl games and 9-3 over its last 12 postseason appearances.

-The Wolverines (10-3) finish their season on a two-game losing skid after a blowout loss to the Ohio State Buckeyes in the regular-season finale ended their College Football Playoff hopes.
-They have also lost their bowl game each of the past three years.
+The Wolverines (10-3) finished their season on a two-game losing skid after a blowout loss to the Ohio State Buckeyes in the regular-season finale ended their College Football Playoff hopes.
+They have also lost their bowl game in each of the past three years.

 Feleipe Franks Deserves to Keep Starting Job After Strong Finish